-BuddeComm’s annual report Haiti - Telecoms, Mobile and Broadband profiles the fixed-line, mobile and broadband markets in one of the Caribbean’s largest yet poorest countries.
-The report contains overviews, analyses and statistics of market developments to April 2013.
+BuddeComm’s report Haiti - Telecoms, Mobile and Broadband profiles the fixed-line, mobile and broadband markets in one of the Caribbean’s largest yet poorest countries.
+The report contains overviews, analyses and statistics of market developments to May 2014.

 Haiti’s economic and social indicators remain far lower than the average for Latin America and the Caribbean.
 The recent years of political and economic turmoil and natural disasters have stifled most sectors of the economy, including the telecoms sector which remains one of the least developed in the world.

 In the internet market, poor fixed-line infrastructure has obliged most businesses to rely on satellite and wireless technologies.
 There remain significant barriers to broadband development, related to low international connectivity and the absence of an effective regulated wholesale broadband regime.
 The incumbent Natcom plans to invest in a national fiber optic network, though progress s anticipated to be slow and consequently most people and businesses will look to mobile broadband for connectivity.